 The School's fortunes had been significantly restored under the Headmasterships of Sleath, Macaulay and Peile but it was Steuart Adolphus Pears who, as Headmaster between 1854 and 1874, did more than anyone else since Sir John Port to create the conditions conducive to Repton's success, and for that reason has become honoured as the school's "Second Founder".

-In the autumn of 1854 when Pears arrived as Head Master of Repton, with a salary of £360 pa, he found a handful of staff, and just 48 boys.
-By the Tercentenary of the School's foundation in 1857 numbers had more than doubled, more staff had been taken on and Pears had begun the process of investing in various improvements to the fabric of the School.
+In the Autumn of 1854 when Pears arrived as Head Master of Repton, he found a handful of staff, and just 48 boys.
+In 1857 numbers had more than doubled, more staff had been taken on and Pears had begun the process of investing in various improvements to the fabric of the School.

-Pears was fortunate to be able to exploit mid-Victorian prosperity and improved communications (with the construction of the Willington Bridge and opening of the Willington Railway Station) but the School's reputation also rose in line with Pears' own.
+Pears was fortunate to be able to exploit mid-Victorian prosperity and improved communications but the School's reputation also rose in line with Pears' own.
 In short, under Pears Repton attained the status, which it has never lost, of a leading public school.
-Hence his invitation to give evidence in 1865 to the Schools Inquiry Commission, and his attending the first Headmasters' Conference in 1869.

 Believing that "healthy exertion of body and spirit together, which is found in the excitement, the emulation and the friendly strife of school games", Pears may also be said to have laid the foundations for Repton's reputation for sporting excellence.